torydebra/EmbeddedSystemRobEng2018-19/README.md

     * PWM to generate signals (different duty cicle ratio) to control the motors
     * Temperature Sensor
     * Two timers: one for scheduler, one for check timeout mode

+# Laboratories:

+* LAB1: Use of leds and buttons
+* LAB2: Timers
+* LAB3: Interrupts
+* LAB4: use of display: SPI
+* LAB5: UART to conect the board with the outside (a pc in our case)
+* LAB6: ADC : analog to digital converter
+* LAB7: PWM : generate a pulse width modulated signal to control the velocity of a servomotor.

 ## Contributors
 * [torydebra](https://github.com/torydebra/)